trailofbits/deepstate/README.md

 to the last-defined test.
 Run the native executable with the `--help` argument to see all DeepState options.

+If you want to use DeepState in C/C++ code, you will likely want to run `sudo make install` from the `$DEEPSTATE/build` directory as well.
+The examples mentioned below (file system, databases) assume this has already been done.

 ## Usage

 DeepState consists of a static library, used to write test harnesses,